 (2) Carbon Mitigation Stringency: Electricity generation produces several emissions, including but not limited to sulfur dioxide (SO2), nitrogen oxides (NOX), fine particulate matter (PM2.5), methane (CH4), and carbon dioxide (CO2).
 These emissions vary in their environmental and health impacts, as well as their cost of mitigation.
 Federal programs already exist for the mitigation of SO2 and NOx from the power sector, but not yet for CO2.
 This measure accounts for air-quality and environmental health regulations that would favor non-emitting sources of power generation beyond what already exists.
 It also helps to encapsulate the upward trend in states with GHG emissions targets and the stringency of those targets.

-The 2019 Annual Energy Outlook produced by the U.S. Energy Information Administration (EIA) predicts that electric sector emissions will remain flat through 2050, assuming there are no significant changes to laws and regulation [11].
+The 2019 Annual Energy Outlook Reference Case produced by the U.S. Energy Information Administration (EIA) projects that electric sector emissions will remain flat through 2050, assuming there are no significant changes to laws and regulation [11].
 Currently, the sector contributes approximately 69% of SO2 emissions, 33% of CO2 emissions, 14% of NOx emissions, and 3% of PM 2.5 emissions.
 Methane emissions in the U.S. occur primarily through natural gas and oil production, transmission, storage, distribution, and processing.
 These sources feed into the electric sector as it consumes approximately 36% of natural gas used in the U.S. [12, 13].

 An energy system modeling approach is used to generate and explore these potential energy futures.
 The methodology developed in Loughlin et al. (2012) for assessing the breakthrough potential of emerging technologies for emissions mitigation was applied to OSW [14].
 The Loughlin et al. methodology was designed to evaluate the potential of energy technology developments to yield a breakthrough in achieving GHG mitigation goals.
 It was applied more broadly in this research to evaluate the changes that OSW would elicit in the energy mix and grid emissions.